NBA 2K16: Reception

-In his review, IGN's Mike Mitchell scored the game a 9.0 out of 10 and stated: "NBA 2K16 is one of the most complete packages I've ever seen.
+In his review, IGNs Mike Mitchell scored the game a 9.0 out of 10 and stated: "NBA 2K16 is one of the most complete packages I've ever seen.
 Developer Visual Concepts continues to raise the sports simulation bar by completely retooling its silky-smooth gameplay, adding brand-new physics systems, and refining its traditional game modes.
 Not all of the changes work as well as others, most notably the Spike Lee-themed MyCareer mode, but it doesn't take away from the impressive overall package."
 Mitchell praised the overall gameplay, the AI, the online stability, the depth, and the customization options.

 Matt Whittaker of Hardcore Gamer gave the game a 3.5/5 and wrote: "Evaluating NBA 2K16 as a whole is actually an interesting challenge.
 On one hand, this is arguably the most mechanically sound sports game on the market and the gameplay improvements that Visual Concepts made are downright superb.
 The issue here lies with the decision to make Livin 'Da Dream the focus and backbone of MyCareer falling flat.
 There are some moments throughout Spike Lee's in-game film that might bring a smile to your face, but this story doesn't lend itself to this franchise's gameplay or the video game medium itself.
 Yes, basketball fans will likely have a great time playing NBA 2K16 for hours on end, but there are too many small steps back here that can't be ignored.
 The good news for fans of sports games is that the first misstep in this great franchise is still a very good game, which speaks to how truly fun its gameplay is."

 During the 19th Annual D.I.C.E.
 Awards, the Academy of Interactive Arts & Sciences nominated NBA 2K16 for "Sports Game of the Year".